EfeAkhigbe/mautic-org-readme-proposal/README.md

 - Mautic’s finances and sponsorships are handled transparently via **[Open Collective](https://opencollective.com/mautic)**.
 - A **Community Council** and teams help with governance, strategy, and operations.
-- Learn more about governance at [mautic.org/governance](https://mautic.org/governance).
+- Learn more about governance on the Mautic [Governance](https://mautic.org/governance) page.